Pumpkin Spice Latte Cookie Cups are your favorite autumn drink in cookie form, complete with a pretzel handle and frosting swirl on top!

 How To Make Pumpkin Spice Latte Ganache

-Set the espresso chips aside.
-In a separate bowl, mix together heavy cream, pumpkin puree, and pumpkin pie spice.
+Mix together heavy cream, pumpkin puree, and pumpkin pie spice.
 Bring the mixture to a boil in the microwave.
 Stir in the instant espresso powder.

-Pour the hot cream over the espresso chips and let them sit for several minutes allowing the chips to melt.
+Pour the hot cream over the chocolate chips and let them sit for several minutes, allowing the chips to melt.

-Then, stir the cream and melted espresso chips together until smooth.
+Then, stir the cream and melted chocolate chips together until smooth.
 At first, it will look like a sloppy mess.
-Then suddenly, the two will come together to make a smooth ganache to fill the pumpkin spice latte cookie cups.
+Then, suddenly, the two will come together to make a smooth ganache to fill the pumpkin spice cookie cups.

 Once the ganache has set, add a swirl of buttercream frosting to mimic the whipped cream.
 Or you can top them with swirls of actual whipped cream right before serving them.

-Finally, top each of the pumpkin spice latte cookie cups with a sprinkle of pumpkin pie spice.
+Finally, top each latte cookie with a sprinkle of pumpkin pie spice.
 Store the cookie cups in an air-tight container in the fridge or freezer.
 And don’t forget to remove the straw before eating.

-Peppermint Hot Chocolate Cookie Cups are chocolate cookie cups filled with peppermint ganache and a candy cane handle topped with crushed candy canes and mini marshmallows.
+- Peppermint Hot Chocolate Cookie Cups are so festive with a candy cane handle.

 Pumpkin Spice Latte Cookie Cups

 - 24 tablespoon sugar cookie dough